4.2.1 Access to care

 Even in situations where ORS is widely available, some patients will need emergency care.
 An efficient referral system (ambulance or a vehicle adapted for this purpose) should be organized or reinforced so that severe or complicated cases can be readily transported to a facility where IV treatment can be given.
-When the transport time is longer than 15 minutes and for severe cases, treatment should be provided for the trip1 .
+When the transport time is longer than 15 minutes and for severe cases, treatment should be provided for the trip a Citation a.
+Always have 1-litre bottles of water to prepare ORS for transport. .
 Presence in the vehicle of an accompanying health worker is recommended for patients receiving an infusion.

 Affordability of care